Romelium/mpatch/README.md

 4. Drag and drop the generated `.md` file into the issue description to attach it.
 5. Add any additional comments about what you expected to happen versus what actually happened.

+The report includes the original and final state of all affected files, which is crucial for debugging.
 This self-contained report gives us all the context we need to investigate the problem efficiently.

 ### Pull Requests